Yasser274/Retail-Marketing-Analytics/README.md

 # Marketing Analytics Project
 After learning Power BI, SQL, and Python, I decided to deepen my skills by analyzing a real-world dataset and tackling a practical marketing problem.

-The goal is to gain insights into customer behavior, campaign effectiveness, and overall customer experience for an online retail business.
+The goal is to gain insights into customer behavior, campaign effectiveness, and overall customer experience for an online retail business, ultimately providing actionable recommendations to boost conversion rates and engagement.

 ## Sample Data
 The dataset contains marketing and customer experience metrics/KPIs for an online retail business.
 The aim is to export, clean, and analyze this data to understand trends, performance gaps, and opportunities for improvement.